Snuffules/terraform-gke-serverless-image-analysis/README.md

 - Update the JSON data for source and destination buckets in Cloud Functions if needed.

 ## To Do
-- Assign service account permissions.
-- Verify the usage of some variables.
-- Add backup for pvc for disaster recovery
+- Add backup for pvc for disaster recovery -Done with snapshot
-- Add alarms for storage and implement autoscale policy triggered by alarm
+- Add alarms for storage - Done
+- Implement autoscale policy triggered by alarm - this is not possible on Google cloud. epansion is enabled on storage class, so it could be expanded if needed without downtime.
-- Add addiitonal monitoring
+- Add addiitonal monitoring - Done added pvc alert for 80% full and email notification channel
 - Add visual Dashboards to represent MongoDB record numbers
 - Add indexing based on violence_score record 1-10